IsraelOjiefoh/GatewayStack/README.md

 # Techo-Agency
-This is a Website of a Tech Agency
-Used in the project: HTML, CSS, Bootstrap, JavaScript, jQuery
+This is a Website of a Tech Agency.
+I have developed it using HTML, CSS, Bootstrap, JavaScript, jQuery.

 ### Deployment
 | Environment | Link |